rdeville-public-bak/my_programs.dynamic_prompt.bak/README.md

 ./test.sh
 ```

-By default, `test.sh` will start in interactive mode asking your some information
+By default, `test.sh` will start in interactive mode asking you some
-to configure main variables `SHELL`, `PROMPT_VERSION` and `SHELL_APP` before
+informations to configure main variables `SHELL`, `PROMPT_VERSION` and
-building a docker image and starting the docker container to test your prompt
+`SHELL_APP` before building a docker image and starting the docker container to
-config.
+test your prompt config.

 I recommend using interactive mode first, before running the docker you will be
 asked confirmation and you will be prompt the command line to avoid passing
 through the interactive mode the next time.